Krish1908/Morse_Code/README.md

 - **History Tracking:** Maintains a history of the conversions made.

-- **Interactive Knowledge Chech:** Test your Morse code encoding/decoding skills with an interactive game.
+- **Interactive Knowledge Check:** Test your Morse code encoding/decoding skills with an interactive game.

 ## Technologies Used:
 - **Tkinter:** A GUI for Basic Python applications.